albanpetit/albanpetit.com/content/assignments/project-management/index.md

     ```bash
     cd /ideal/path
     ```
-3. Clone the repo with the command “git clone”, two solutions with ssh or http:
+3. Clone the repo with the command `git clone`, two solutions with `ssh` or `http`:
-    If you have a ssh key configured with the gitlab of the fabacademy :
+    If you have a ssh key configured, with the gitlab of the fabacademy :
     ```bash
+    # SSH version
     git clone git@gitlab.fabcloud.org:academany/fabacademy/2020/labs/lamachinerie/students/alban-petit.git
-    ```
-    Else:
-    ```bash
+    # HTTP version
     git clone https://gitlab.fabcloud.org/academany/fabacademy/2020/labs/lamachinerie/students/alban-petit.git
     ```
-4. Now, you can run ls command to list the fils in the current directory :
+4. Now, you can run `ls` command to list the files in the current directory :
     ```bash
     ls -al
     ```

 #### Git pull
 Incorporates changes from a remote repository into the current branch.
 1. Go to a git repository in your local files :